Kokorick26/Kokorick_Website/README.md

-  # Home Page Hero Section

-  This is a code bundle for Home Page Hero Section.
-The original project is available at https://www.figma.com/design/AlDgSA2aw25gGBWunJ8Bdm/Home-Page-Hero-Section.

   ## Running the code

   Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `npm run dev:full` to start the development server.